 There are many different types of chew toys available for this exact purpose.
 You can find chewing bones, chewing ropes, and chewing balls.
 You can even find flavored toys to attract your puppy’s attention.

 So what you’ll be doing is that whenever your puppy tries to bite your hand or fingers, you’ll redirect them towards the chewing toy instead.
 Whenever you feel your puppy’s teeth touching your skin, wave the chewing toy near them till they bite the toy.

-You can give them verbal appreciation and a treat at this point.
-This reinforces the idea that it’s good to chew on toys but not on your hand.
-So along with side bite inhibition, you’ll also be teaching your puppy what’s okay to bite and what’s not.
+You can give them verbal appreciation and a treat at this point to reinforce the idea that it’s good to chew on toys but not on your hand, so along with bite inhibition, you’ll also be teaching your puppy what’s okay to bite and what’s not.

 3. Deterring Them With Repellents

 Sometimes, puppies can get aggressive when they’re biting out of excitement.
 Or maybe, the bite inhibition and distraction techniques aren’t working out for you.